Jay Z Is The Mental Health Role Model Men Need

 In a society where standards of masculinity can keep men from talking about emotional well-being, it's not only refreshing to see one of the most famous musicians in the world discuss therapy so frankly; it's reflective of a masculine ethos the world needs more of.

-Wizdom Powell, PhD, MPH, director of the Health Disparities Institute at University of Connecticut Health and associate professor of psychiatry, says that men, and particularly boys and men of color, are generally discouraged from seeking any kind of help at all — let alone help with mental health issues.
+Wizdom Powell, PhD, MPH, an associate professor in the University of North Carolina-Chapel Hill Department of Health Behavior, says that men, and particularly boys and men of colour, are generally discouraged from seeking any kind of help at all — let alone help with mental health issues.

 All of this, then, is why Jay-Z's comments are so noteworthy.